Insurance and Co-Pay Assistance

 - Co-pay foundations typically cover out of pocket co-insurance charges for approved treatments for patients that meet their eligibility criteria (more below).

 - Some insurance plans have an annual maximum out of pocket.
-Once your reach this, services are typically covered at 100%.
+Once you reach this, services are typically covered at 100%

 - This is a fixed amount you pay for a health care service, typically paid when you receive the service.